 When you book your appointment, your GP surgery will give you specific details and instructions about when to arrive and what to do once you arrive.
 They may ask you to:

 You may only see your nurse at your appointment, instead of a receptionist or other health workers.
 All of this is done to reduce the risk of coronavirus spreading.

-You may want to consider wearing a face covering.
+Face coverings are now mandatory in indoors spaces.
 A face covering is a piece of cloth that covers your nose and mouth (see picture below).
 A face covering aims to protect the people around you from coronavirus, just like other people wearing face coverings helps protect you.